Ravensthorpe, Northamptonshire: Geography

 The civil parish of Ravensthorpe includes nearby Coton.
 Nearby tourist attractions include Coton Manor Garden, Althorp House, and Holdenby House.

 In popular culture

-A village of the same name is present in the 2020 video game Assassin's Creed Valhalla, although the fictionalised Ravensthorpe is in a different location.
-According to the game's narrative director, Darby McDevitt, the fictional version was created without knowledge of the real location, and a Reddit user made the connection on 13 November.
-McDevitt claimed the development team only found out about the similarity a few months prior.
+A village of the same name is present in the 2020 video game Assassin's Creed Valhalla which features prominently as the protagonist's home, although the fictionalised Ravensthorpe is in a different location of Ledecestrescire, meaning Leicestershire.
+According to the game's narrative director, Darby McDevitt, the fictional version was created without knowledge of the real location and the development team only found out about the similarity a few months before the game's launch.
 Lord of the Manor Charlie Reeve declared a week-long commemorative event for the release of an in-game Yuletide festival, coinciding with local pub The Chequers releasing a special takeaway menu.
+By comparing in-game maps with actual geography, the real-life village is in the immediate proximity of the fictional one.